-A month has gone by since the last earnings report for Amicus Therapeutics (FOLD).
-Shares have lost about 18.9% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Amicus Therapeutics (FOLD).
+Shares have lost about 9.6% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Amicus Therapeutics due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Amicus reported loss of 34 cents per share in the second quarter of 2019 (excluding loss due to exchange of convertible notes), in line with the Zacks Consensus Estimate but wider than the year-ago loss of 33 cents.
+Amicus reported loss of 39 cents per share in the first quarter of 2019 (excluding loss on exchange of convertible notes), wider than the year-ago loss of 28 cents and the Zacks Consensus Estimate of a loss of 31 cents.

-Total revenues in the reported quarter were $44.1 million, skyrocketing almost 107% from $21.3 million in the year-ago quarter.
-The figure also surpassed the Zacks Consensus Estimate of $41 million.
-The company realized revenues from the commercial sales of its only marketed drug Galafold (migalastat).
+Total revenues in the first quarter were $34 million, reflecting 104% surge from $16.7 million in the year-ago quarter.
+The figure missed the Zacks Consensus Estimate of $38 million.
+The company realized revenues from commercial sales of its only marketed drug, Galafold (migalastat).

-The lead pipeline candidate in Amicus’ portfolio is AT-GAA, a differentiated biologic for Pompe disease.
-The company expects to complete enrollment in pivotal PROPEL study on AT-GAA for Pompe disease by 2019 end.
+Amicus expects to complete enrollment in pivotal PROPEL study for AT-GAA in Pompe disease by 2019 end.

-Meanwhile, Amicus expects to complete enrollment in the ongoing CLN3 Batten disease phase I/II study by this year-end.
-The company also plans to achieve preclinical proof of concept for Fabry and Pompe gene therapies in 2019.
+The company plans to establish preclinical proof of concept for Fabry and Pompe gene therapies in 2019.

 How Have Estimates Been Moving Since Then?

-At this time, Amicus Therapeutics has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.
+At this time, Amicus Therapeutics has a poor Growth Score of F, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.